Don Pridemore: Political career

 Pridemore was elected to the Wisconsin State Assembly in 2004, and won re-election four more times.

 Wisconsin State Assembly

 2010 Primary

 In 2010, Pridemore faced a three-way primary for the 99th District from Hartford Mayor Scott Henke and former Sussex Village Trustee Jim Batzko.
 With endorsements from the NRA Political Victory Fund, and a 100% rating from Wisconsin Right to Life, Pridemore won with 58% of the vote.

 2012 Primary

 Redistricting moved Pridemore to the 22nd District.
 Hartford was no longer in his district, but most of Menomonee Falls and parts of Milwaukee were.
 In 2012, Nick Oliver challenged Pridemore for the Republican nomination for the 22nd Assembly District.
-With endorsements from the Menomonee Falls Taxpayer Association, Mark Belling, and Governor Scott Walker, Pridemore defeated Oliver 83% to 17%.
+With endorsements from the Menomonee Falls Taxpayer Association, talk-radio host Mark Belling, and Governor Scott Walker, Pridemore defeated Oliver 83% to 17%.

 Pridemore was unopposed in the general election after a review by the Wisconsin Government Accountability Board found that Democratic challenger Chad Bucholtz was 13 signatures short of the 200 needed to be on the ballot.